grigory-leonenko/redux-easy-actions/README.md

 export const DELETE_TODO = 'DELETE_TODO';
 ```

 Ideally they are stored in a separate file.
-And need to be import into action creators.
+Thus, an import is required for action creators:

 ```js
 import * as types from '../constants/ActionTypes';